appbaseio/reactive-manual/docs/v1.0.0/search-components/ResultCard.md

     whether to show result stats in the form of results found and time taken.
 Defaults to `true`.
 - **onResultStats** `Function` [optional]
     show custom result stats using a function that takes two parameters for `time_taken` and `total_results` and returns a string.
-- **react** `Object`
-    a dependency object defining how this component should react based on the state changes in the sensor components.
-You can read more about how to specify this prop over [here](v1.0.0/advanced/React.html).
 - **onData** `Function` [optional]
     returns a card element object to be rendered based on the `res` data object.
 This callback function prop is called for each data item rendered in the **ResultCard** component's view.
     ```js